rails/weblog/_posts/2018-09-30-this-week-in-rails-multi-env-credentials-support-action-cable-channel-unit-testing-and-more.markdown

 Rails ignores it now by using **_-X_** option.

-It is also[ignored while loading structure.sql](https://github.com/rails/rails/pull/34001/)file for PostgreSQL databases by Rails.
+It is also [ignored while loading structure.sql](https://github.com/rails/rails/pull/34001/) file for PostgreSQL databases by Rails.

 ### [Add a way to check for subset of arguments when performing jobs](https://github.com/rails/rails/pull/33995)